 Additionally, another study showcased that lavender aromatherapy elevated mood in individuals who had post-traumatic stress disorder (PTSD), which if left untreated can result in depression.
 Lavender oil had superb results, showing signs of improved feelings.
 The outcomes revealed that the lavender oil, when utilized daily, helped reduce depression by 32.7 % and dramatically reduced sleep disorders, and moodiness.
 (4)

-To reduce stress and promote sleep, put a diffuser by your bedside and diffuse oils while you relax at night or in the living room while you're reading or chilling out in the evening.
+To reduce stress and promote sleep, put a nebulizer by your bedside and diffuse Lavender oil while you sleep at night, or in the living room while you're reading or chilling out in the evening.
 Additionally, it can be applied topically with a rollerball bottle to your temples and wrists, and make sure to combine it with a carrier for a calming massage oil.

 Ylang Ylang essential oil can treat anxiety and depression due to its calming and uplifting effect.
 Ylang Ylang increases optimism, courage, confidence, and alleviates fearfulness.
 It may soothe heart anxiety, nervous palpitations and is a somewhat powerful sedative, which can aid with restlessness.